t-kikuc/ecspresso/README.md

 TODO

+Other plugin-provided functions are available in Jsonnet files.
+See [Plugins](#plugins) section.

 ### Deploy to Fargate

 If you want to deploy services to Fargate, task definitions and service definitions require some settings.